quitedensepoint/gazette/readme.md

 #### Important!
 Don't change old migrations!
 If you find that suddenly that email field you created 20 migrations ago actually needs more characters, don't change the old migration.
 Just create a new migration to modify the field again and change it to what you need.

+## Commands
+There are several command line calls you can make to preset data in the database, or run via a scheduled job

+> *php artisan gazette:campaign_start **campaign_id** **"date"***

+Where **campaign_id** is the literal designation of the campaign number (currently 120), and **"date"** is date of the campaign start.
+Format for the date is yyyy-mm-dd HH:mm:ss - be sure to use double quotes around the date due to the space.

+> *php artisan gazette:campaign_stop **"date"***

+Where **"date** is date of the campaign end.
+Campaign will be marked as completed.

+Both fucntions return 0 on success, 1 on failure, as per unix based scripts..